 I asked three dozen food writers on their thoughts about how to make Thanksgiving stress-free.
 A common refrain?
 Make lists.

 Now, here’s the thing about lists.
-You often don’t think of things what ought to be on the list.
+You often don’t think of things that ought to be on the list.
 To help you out, I found two great shopping lists, one prepared by Real Simple magazine and a more generic list.
-You won’t need or want everything on their lists, but either can be a great starting point.
+You won’t need or want everything on either, but either can be a great starting point.

 First, you’ll want to make a menu.
 Take a look at our menu planner here.
 Then determine the number of guests.

 Big meals bring on big opportunities for food waste.
 Sure, that big box store might sell 25 pound sacks of potatoes, but if you’re feeding eight people, you don’t need that many.
 Good Housekeeping has an excellent chart on planning servings per person.

 All the food writers I surveyed agreed its easier to split up this shopping business.
 Try to do two main shopping trips, one week before the holiday and a smaller excursion a couple of days beforehand, preferably no later than Tuesday.